51ngul4r1ty/atoll-core/docs/ARCHITECTURE_API.md

 `extra` is optional and is provided when data from other entities may be useful to the caller.
 For example, a POST to the "sprint backlog items" endpoint returns the added sprint backlog item as `item`, while `sprintStats`, `backlogItemPart` and `backlogItem` are returned as part of `extra`.

+NOTE: In general it should be possible to rely on `item` and `items` data models remaining consistent across endpoints.
+If extra data needs to be returned for one endpoint it should be included in the `extra` part of the response.

 Stages
 ======